maty5302/FL/README.md

 - strings - `string`  - text given in quotation marks: `"text"`.
 Escape sequences are optional in our strings.

 ### Variables
-Variable's identifiers are composed of letters and digits, and it must start with a letter.
+Variable identifiers are composed of letters and digits, and it must start with a letter.
 Each variable must be declared before it is used.
 Repeated declaration of a variable with the same name is an error.
 Variables must have one of the following types: `int`, `float`, `bool` or `string`.
 After the variables are declared, they have initial values: `0`, `0.0`, `""` respectively `false`.

 ### Statements
-Following statements are defined:
+The following statements are defined:
 - `;` - empty command.
 - `type variable, variable, ... ;` - declaration of variables, all these variables have the same type `type`.
 It can be one of: `int`, `float`, `bool`, `String`
 - `expression ;` - it evaluates given expression, the resulting value of the expression is ignored.
 Note, there can be some side effects like an assignment to a variable.